 MUNICIPAL VULNERABILITY PREPAREDNESS (MVP)

-CLIMATE CHANGE RESILIENCY PLAN - Completed
+CLIMATE CHANGE RESILIENCY PLAN

 Lincoln in collaboration with MAGIC communities (sub regional planning organization under MAPC made up of 13 communities including Lincoln) developed a Climate Resiliency Plan which looks at community and regional vulnerabilities and strategies.
 Click here to review the plan.